A good boy again: Biden’s dog will return to the White House

-WILMINGTON, Del.
-(AP) — There is Major breaking news: President Joe Biden’s wayward pup is no longer in the doghouse.
+WILMINGTON, Del. — There is Major breaking news: President Joe Biden’s wayward pup is no longer in the doghouse.

 Biden, in an interview that aired Wednesday, said that his dog Major, who had been involved in a biting incident at the White House, was “a sweet dog.”
 He explained the biting by saying that the dog had “turned a corner, there’s two people he doesn’t know at all, you know, and they move and moves to protect.”